hamzawaleed0102/hamzawaleed.com/clcw5r26b000008kzhqk1h7mq.md

 ## Tech stack:

 I made use of Slack's Bolt JS SDK and JavaScript.
-The Slack Bolt JS SDK is a powerful tool that allows for the easy creation of interactive, multi-dimensional Slack apps.
+The Slack Bolt JS SDK is a powerful tool that's built for the easy creation of interactive, multi-dimensional Slack apps.
 It provides a simple, yet comprehensive set of functions that can be used to handle various events and commands on the bot.

-This enabled me to create a bot that can respond to any message, command, or event and gives me full control over the conversations and polls that happen on the bot.
+This enabled me to create a bot with very less code, that can respond to any message, command, or event and gives me full control over the conversations and polls that happen using the bot.

-By using JavaScript, I was able to create a bot that is lightweight, fast and efficient, making it a perfect fit for the task of creating an anonymous communication tool for teams.
+Since I'm already a JS developer so understanding Bolt JS SDK wasn't a huge learning curve for me.
+I was able to quickly create this bot that is lightweight, fast and efficient.

 I am hosting this on **Vercel** and using **MongoDB** to store the required data.
 For now, only auth tokens are being stored which are removed whenever the user uninstalls the app, ensuring that the user's data remains private and secure.